adkinn/Bjorn-Dev-Notes/templating-and-localization.md

 `strings.yml`  is accessed in a templates `name.html.primary.js` via the `model.__global.insertUIDHere`.
 For example the `Tutorial.html.primary.js` file deals with the transforms for one template partial called `Tutorial.html.primary.tmpl`.

+> Note: you can also preview these templates Tutorial templates here `DevSandbox\devsandbox\tutorial\sample.yml`.

 In `strings.yml` itself you can add key value pairs like this:

 ```yml
 - uid: token.variableName
   name: This is the default version of the localized string.